 AMUS provides investment advice to registered investment companies and other institutions.
-AMUS is a wholly-owned subsidiary of HSBC Bank USA, N.A ("HSBC Bank").
 AMUS is a service provider to the MPA Program and other HSI advisory programs and earns fees based on assets invested in the programs.
-In addition, AMUS acts as the investment adviser for the proprietary money market mutual funds that are registered investment companies, some of which are included as investments in the MPA Program.
-HSI can offer to our non-advisory brokerage customers, shares of proprietary investment companies (mutual funds) to which AMUS serves as investment adviser.
+In addition, AMUS and its affiliates act as the investment adviser and/or administrator to the proprietary funds included as investments in the MPA Program.